 - Labour Day Weekend – 1st Monday of September.

-All visitors to Banff National Park need a Parks Canada pass to recreate and this includes at Peyto Lake.
+All visitors to Banff National Park need a Parks Canada pass to recreate, including Peyto Lake.
+You can purchase one online, or at the Parks Canada booths as you get on the Icefields Parkway (Highway 93N).

 ---|---|